Wireless Communications of the German Army in World War II: Torn.Fu Series

 Torn.Fu.b: A HF transceiver.
 It operated in the 3-5 MHz frequency range.
 0.7 Watt output AM voice and CW.
 Formed the base design of other units.
 Used by the infantry at the regimental and battalion level.
 Not intended to be used on the move.

 Torn.Fu.c: A HF transceiver.
 It operated in the 1.5-2.6 MHz frequency range.
 Otherwise identical to Torn.Fu.b.
 Used by artillery observers.

-Torn.Fu.d2: A VHF transceiver.
+Torn.Fu.d2: A VHF low band transceiver.
 It operated in the 33.8-38 MHz frequency range.
 1.5 Watt output AM voice and CW.
 Range approximately 10 km with Cw and 3 km with voice.
 Used by the infantry.
-A common infantry set.
+A common infantry set used for voice radio nets.
 Could be used on the move with one man carrying the transmitter/receiver and the other the battery/power supply and handset.
 A cable linked the two men together.
+Comparable in range, performance and frequency band used to the VHF FM SCR-300 (BC-1000) infantry backpack radio set (40 MHz - 48 MHz, FM voice) used by US and Allied forces.

 Torn.Fu.f: A HF transceiver.
 It operated in the 4.5-6.67 MHz frequency range.
 0.7 Watt output AM voice and CW.
 Panzergrenadier units.
 Identical to Torn.Fu.b with exception of frequency range.

 Torn.Fu.g: A HF transceiver.
-It operated in the 2.5-3.5 MHz frequency range. .5 Watt output AM voice and CW.
+It operated in the 2.5-3.5 MHz frequency range.
+0.5 Watt output AM voice and CW.
 Used at the battalion to company level of the Panzergrenadier.
 Some command and reconnaissance units had this infantry transceiver to allow then to talk to Panzergrenadier units.

 Torn.Fu.h: A HF transceiver.
 It operated in the 23-28 MHz frequency range.
 0.6 Watt output AM voice.
 Sturmartillerie units.

 Torn.Fu.i: A HF transceiver.
 It operated in the 1.87 - 3 MHz frequency range.
 Replacement for Torn.Fu.f.

 Torn.Fu.k: A HF transceiver.
 It operated in the 4.5-6.67 MHz frequency range.
 1 Watt output AM voice and CW.
 Replacement for Torn.Fu.g.

 Feld.Fu Series

-Feldfu.a1: 120-156 MHz infantry, a VHF transceiver. .15 Watt output AM voice and CW.
+Feldfu.a1: 120-156 MHz infantry, a VHF transceiver.
+0.15 Watt (150 mW) output AM voice and CW.
 Range 1.5 km.

-Feldfu b: 90-110 MHz Used by the infantry used in two versions. .15 Watt-output AM voice and CW.
+Feldfu b: 90-110 MHz Used by the infantry used in two versions.
+0.15 Watt (150mW) output AM voice and CW.
 The b version was used by the infantry until they changed to the 'c' model radio in another band.
 This unit was also used by motorcycle troops in the first half of the war.
 Thereafter version b1 was used by the Pioneers.
 Later a simplified version (b2), of lower power (.12w), was used by the Panzergrenadiers.

-Feldfu b1: Pioniere 90-110Mhz range 1.5 km.
+Feldfu b1: Pioniere VHF radio 90 MHz - 110 MHz range 1.5 km.